 ♦ Moroccan bean, lentil or chicken dishes – usually available at the market

 – The tour involves a moderate amount of walking in an urban area.
 Wear comfortable shoes and expect to be on your feet for up to two hours before lunch and additional time afterward.

 – The market itself is wheelchair and stroller accessible but city streets can be difficult to navigate.
 Expect curbs, uneven pavement and occasional tight spaces.

-– We cannot guarantee quick access to a public bathroom for the duration of the experience (3 to 3.5 hours) but we’ll locate one for you upon request.
+– We cannot guarantee quick access to a public bathroom for the duration of the experience (3 to 3.5 hours), but we’ll point them out when available or locate one for you upon request.
 Please keep this in mind, particularly if bringing children.

 – A minimum of two adults is required for the tour to run.